Clover Go

 $199.00

-Clover Go Review: Pricing, Fees & Comparison to Square
+Clover Go: Pricing, Fees & Comparison to Square

 Table of Contents

-Clover Go is a pocket-sized credit card reader from Fiserv (formerly First Data) that turns any iOS or Android device into a mobile payment terminal.
+Clover Go is a pocket-sized credit card reader from Fiserv (formerly First Data) that turns an iOS or Android phone into a mobile payment terminal.
 It accepts contactless (NFC), chip (EMV), and swipe (magstripe) payments, including Apple Pay, Google Pay, and Samsung Pay.

 Pros & Cons